 What charges are involved?

-The Big Give is fully funded by the Reed Foundation and therefore does not charge for its services.
-Online donations are processed by Charities Trust who deduct a fee of 4% from the online donation and any Gift Aid claimed.
+Online donations are processed by Charities Trust (themselves a charity) who deduct a fee of 4% from the online donation and any Gift Aid claimed.

 To view a full glossary of terms used in the Christmas Challenge, click here.